EASS-HIT-PART-A-2022-CLASS-II/MalFunctions/README.md

 <a href="http://www.localhost:8081">Open Web</a>

-There is a short video of how to use the app (MP4 file)
+There is a short video of how to use the app (MP4 file) in the folder, so you can view how it should work.

 ## App screenshot
 <img src="https://i.ibb.co/S0hKfb4/App.png" style="width:70%">